kevinadriano1/urbaneat_mobile/README.md

 - Muhammad Raditya Indrastata Norman - 2306256450
 - Darren Marcello Sidabuntar - 2306256293

-# Link to the APK (not required at Stage I. The APK link can be added to README.md after completing Stage II.)
+# Link to the APK
+Unavailable for now

 # Application description (name and purpose of the application)